About Nate Hoffelder, founder of Valiant Chicken

 Now, I’m here to help you with my tech skills and experiences: …What Are My Tech Skills?

-My skills are varied, and I tend to pick up new ones all the time as I new projects.
+My skills are varied, and I tend to pick up new ones all the time as I work on new projects.

 - Websites: I build websites in WordPress, and know a lot about fixing them after they break.